GiselaB/alura-users-api/README.md

 # alura-movies-api

-WebAPI created using .Net Core and following the [".NET 5 and Identity: implementing user control"](https://cursos.alura.com.br/course/net-5-identity-controle-usuario) course available at Alura.
+WebAPI created using .Net Core and following the [".NET 5 and Identity: implementing user control"](https://cursos.alura.com.br/course/net-5-identity-controle-usuario) and [".NET 5 and Identity: authenticating and authorizing users"](https://cursos.alura.com.br/course/net-5-identity-autenticando-autorizando-usuarios) courses available at Alura.

-- This project uses .NET 6 and MySQL 8 unlike the course.
+- This project uses .NET 6 and MySQL 8 unlike the courses.

 ### Build